 Gambling is illegal in Miner Village/Miner Heights/Miner Canyon or on any state property.

 Although pets may bring pleasure to their owners, they may also create odors, aggravate allergies and cause noise.
 With the exception of goldfish and tropical fish in a bowl of 10 gallons or less, pets are not permitted in Miner Village/Miner Heights/Miner Canyon at any time.
 Guests are not allowed to bring pets into Miner Village/Miner Heights/Miner Canyon, even on a temporary basis.

 Intentional damage to University property is a violation of policy and can result in restitution, disciplinary action and/or legal action.
 Residents are encouraged to report any act of vandalism to the Department of Housing and Residence Life.

 Physical abuse, assault , or any conduct that may threaten or endanger the health or safety of any persons will result in immediate disciplinary action.
 Should the source of the conflict be from roommates or guests, every effort will be made to separate the residents from the assigned spaces.

 Any physical altercation and/or verbal threats should be reported to the University Police (915) 747-5611 and your Resident Assistant.
 Such incidents are very serious and should be reported immediately.
-Involvement in such altercations will result in immediate referrals to the Dean of Students Office.
+Involvement in such altercations will result in immediate referrals to the Office of Student Conduct and Conflict Resolution.

 Allegations of sexual assault are considered extremely serious and will be dealt with immediately.
 Investigations of this type of offense will include the Department of Housing and Residence Life, University Police Department and the Dean of Students Office.
 Students are encouraged to report any knowledge of such offenses immediately, for their own safety and the safety of others.